paddy-ie/First-Milestone-project-TheRollingStones/README.md

 Stream One Project: User Centric Frontend Development - Code Institute

 This is my project on the band the Rolling Stones.
 The projects aim was to show some history of the site and allow fans to enjoy some songs.

-Demo
+I decided to go with this band, as I'm a huge fan.

+##Demo
 A live demo can be found at https://paddy-ie.github.io/First-Milestone-project-TheRollingStones/

 ## UX
-My goal in the design was to make information accessible on the site, while striving for a minimalist I feel the picture in the background adds a uniqueness of the site nes
+My goal in the design was to make information accessible on the site, while striving for a minimalist I feel the picture in the background adds a uniqueness of the site.
+The aim of the site is to both give the use a bit of history of the band, also to allow them appreciate some of this bands great music.
+I went with a slide effect on all pages and on the about section added in a full page slider.

-Technologies
+##Technologies
 * HTML
 * CSS
 * Bootstrap

 ## Wireframes

+This is roughly how I wanted the sites to look.

 index.html
 ![](rmimages/index.PNG)